kiransingh99/project-trubisky/README.md

 	- **README.md**

 ## To Do
-- Off board code
 - Post processing code
-	- check if file is okay as a csv (i.e. it is healthy) - print out any issues - only check previously unchecked files
+	- check if file is okay as a csv (i.e. it is healthy) - print out any issues - only check previously unchecked files - include negative change in time or no value present as an issue (can correct this using average of two readings, and then check again
 	- get individual metrics and write them to a global tracker file (track file names too) - only check healthy files
 	- figure out how to add different types of information to global tracker (and ensure that any files added later also collect this information)
 	- figure out how to add info from more files to global tracker